-An earthquake near the Caspian Sea in Iran kills more than 50,000 and injures another 135,000 people on this day in 1990.
+An earthquake near the Caspian Sea in Iran kills an estimated 50,000 and injures another 135,000 people on this day in 1990.
 The 7.7-magnitude tremor wrecked havoc on the simply constructed houses in the area.

 Additionally, a burst dam in Rasht, caused by a 6.5-magnitude aftershock the following morning, wiped out a large stretch of farmland.
 Landslides made many roads impassable and many of the people who initially survived under the rubble could not be rescued before their air supply ran out.
 An estimated 400,000 people were left homeless by the earthquake.